TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/CommitHook.rst

 *  File: :file:`.git/hooks/pre-commit`
 *  Source file: :file:`Build/git-hooks/unix+mac/pre-commit`
-*  This hook is optional. **This hook is not available for Windows.**, however it can executed on Windows machines by using a tool like the `Git BASH <https://gitforwindows.org/>`__.
+*  This hook is optional. **This hook is not available for Windows.**, however it can be executed on Windows machines by using a tool like the `Git BASH <https://gitforwindows.org/>`__.

 The :file:`pre-commit` hook checks all added PHP files staged for the commit for Coding Guideline issues and will report any problems it finds.

 To fix the issues, see :ref:`cgl-fix-my-commit`.

-After fixing the files you must amend your
+After fixing the files you must amend your commit:
-commit:

 .. code-block:: bash